 FE->>FE: Handle payload

-which provides a (relatively) light-weight interface for specifying what credentials will satisfy the challenge, and a randomly generated value that is required to be included in a presentation.
+loginChallenge (See details below)loginChallenge to render a QR to display to the userA challenge accomplishes two things: it provides an interface for specifying what credentials are accepted to satisfy the challenge, and it ensures protection against replayability of signatures.
+Encoded in the challenge is a credentialQuery which provides a (relatively) light-weight interface for specifying what credentials will satisfy the challenge, and a randomly generated value that is required to be included in a presentation.
 This is all wrapped up in a JWT that is signed by Heirloom’s servers to ensure that the challenge was authentically generated by Heirloom’s API.